Spanish Bars

 In general, the prices of alcoholic drinks in Spain are lower than in most other European countries.
 In view of the fact that drinks are usually served with a free tapa, going out for a drink in Spain represents very good value for your money.

 Buying alcoholic drinks in shops and supermarkets is also substantially cheaper in Spain than in most other countries.
-Wine, in particular, is very cheap, with prices starting at less than 1 euro for a bottle.
+Wine, in particular, is very cheap, with prices starting at less than 2 euros for a bottle.

 As mentioned above, there are thousands of pubs and bars in the Granada and Costa Tropical area, and obviously we cannot list them all here.
 Instead, we have focused on pubs that are well-known or distinctive in some way – in other words, pubs with character, or which are likely to be of interest to foreigners for one reason or another.
 Most of the bars listed here are “international”, which is generally taken to mean that staff speak or at least understand English, and the music is not confined to Eurovision-style Spanish pop songs.